 Full of natural, historical, aercheological and gastronomic resources

-Sassari, located in the northern Sardinia, is characterized by an uncontaminated nature thanks to the winds that purify and scent the air, and by a clean sea thanks to the constant currents that guarantee an excellent fishing as well.
+Sassari, located in northern Sardinia, is characterized by an uncontaminated nature thanks to the winds that purify and scent the air, and by a clean sea thanks to the constant currents that guarantee an excellent fishing as well.
 All of these features, together with the hospitality of its inhabitants, make Sassari the perfect place for a relaxing and unforgettable holiday.

 Before entering the city there are two beautiful beaches: Cala dell'Argentiera and Porto Palmas.
-The beach of Porto Ferro, reachable from Alghero, is surrounded by a flourishing pinewood with a freshwater basin known as the Baratz lake.
+The unmissable beach of Porto Ferro, reachable from Alghero, is surrounded by a flourishing pinewood with a freshwater basin known as the Baratz lake.
 The closest beach to Sassari is the deep-water beach of Platamona, while all the other beaches have shallow waters because of the erosion process.
-This beach is wide and comfortable, with a pinewood and sand dunes behind it.
+This beach is wide and comfortable, with a green pinewood and sand dunes behind it.